dorianturner/bridge_chatbot/README.md

 ## Introduction
 The Bridge Tech Documentation Chatbot is designed to assist users in finding relevant information from our documentation more quickly.
 This guide provides instructions on setting up the environment, usage, and troubleshooting.

+A more indepth guide can be found on our Google Drive in the chatbot folder [here](https://docs.google.com/document/d/1L9vfPnNBob0LJ1he6Zg8cOd9QepisBTFxeUUMjFob0g/edit?usp=sharing)

 ## Setup Environment

 ### Prerequisites